vudash/vudash/docs/developers/README.md

 * We provide a `destroy()` hook to destroy our timer.
 This is useful to avoid memory leaks, unecessary fetching, and is especically useful for unit-testing.

+* We export an optional `validation` schema, which is a Joi schema.
+It can include default values, too!
+If this is not exported, it is not called, and options will be passed to your register method verbatim.

 ## Developing Datasources